princeladdak/code-optimization-methods/README.md

 ###General Principles

 * __Keep it DRY and Cache__ : The general concept of caching involves avoiding re-computation/re-loading of a result if not necessary.
-This can be seen as a variation of Dont Repeat Yourself principle [2].
+This can be seen as a variation of Dont Repeat Yourself principle <sup> [2] </sup> .
 Even dynamic programming can be seen as a variation of caching, in the sense that it stores intermediate results saving re-computation time and resources.

-* __KISS it, simpler can be faster__  :  Keep it simple [3], makes various other techniques easier to apply and modify. ( A plethora of Software Engineering methods can help in this [26], [25] )
+* __KISS it, simpler can be faster__  :  Keep it simple <sup> [3] </sup> , makes various other techniques easier to apply and modify. ( A plethora of Software Engineering methods can help in this <sup> [25], [26] </sup>  )

 * __Sosi ample free orginizd, So simple if re-organized__ : Dont hesitate to re-organize if needed.
 Many times sth can be re-organized, re-structured in a much simpler / faster way while retaining its original functionality (concept of isomorphism).
 For example, the expression (10+5*2)^2 is the simple constant 400, another example is the transformation from infix expression notation to prefix (Polish) notation which can be evaluated faster in one pass.

 * __Divide into subproblems and Conquer the solution__ : Subproblems can be easier/faster to solve and combine for the global solution.
-Sorting algorithms are great examples of that.
-[4], [Sorting Algorithms in JavaScript](https://github.com/foo123/SortingAlgorithms)
+Sorting algorithms are great examples of that <sup> [4] </sup> , [Sorting Algorithms in JavaScript](https://github.com/foo123/SortingAlgorithms)

-* __More helping hands are always welcome__ : Spread the work load, subdivide, share, parallelize if possible.
-[5]
+* __More helping hands are always welcome__ : Spread the work load, subdivide, share, parallelize if possible <sup> [5] </sup> .

 * __United we Stand and Deliver__ : Having data together in a contiguous chunk, instead of scattered around here and there, makes it faster to load and process as a single block, instead of accessing many smaller chunks (eg. vector/pipeline machines, database queries).

 * __A little Laziness never hurt anyone__ : So true, each time a program is executed, only some of its data and functionality are used.
-Delaying to load and initialize (being lazy) all the data and functionality untill needed, can go a long way.
-[6]
+Delaying to load and initialize (being lazy) all the data and functionality untill needed, can go a long way <sup> [6] </sup> .

 __Further Notes__